-What is the law society personal injury panel?
+What is the an accredited personal injury solicitor?

-A specialist personal injury lawyer who is experienced should be a member of a recognized law society approved panel.
+A specialist personal injury lawyer who is experienced should be accredited by the Law Society.

-The Law Society monitors all the solicitors practising in the UK and it has various panels for solicitors who can prove that they specialists in an area of law with a high level of expertise.
+In England & Wales – there exist various accreditation schemes for solicitors who can prove that they are specialists in an area of law with a high level of expertise.

-To be a member of this panel a lawyer must be a solicitor with at least three years experience as a personal injury specialist with a high level of expertise.
+To be accredited a lawyer must be a solicitor with at least three years experience as a personal injury specialist with a high level of expertise.

-Often lawyers with many years experience are not accepted on the personal injury panel, because they are unable to prove their expertise is high enough.
+Often lawyers with many years experience are not accepted on the personal injury panel, because they are unable to prove their expertise is sufficiently high.

-Are there any other law society approved panels relevant to personal injury?
+Are there any other Law Society accreditation schemes relevant to personal injury?

-The Law Society considers clinical negligence to be a type of personal injury requiring specialist expertise so another panel exists known as the “law society clinical negligence panel”.
+For example – the Law Society considers clinical / medical negligence to be a type of personal injury requiring specialist expertise so another a clinical negligence accreditation scheme also exists.